PowerDNS/pdns/docs/views.rst

 Let's differentiate these views now::

-  pdnsutil view-add-zone internal example.com..internal pdnsutil view-add-zone internal example2.com..secret
+  pdnsutil views add-zone internal example.com..internal pdnsutil views add-zone internal example2.com..secret

-  pdnsutil view-add-zone trusted example.com..trusted
+  pdnsutil views add-zone trusted example.com..trusted

-Note that the `view-add-zone` command does not create any zone!
+Note that the `views add-zone` command does not create any zone!
 You will need to create these zones, like you would do for any other "regular" zone::

-  pdnsutil create-zone example.com..internal
-  pdnsutil create-zone example2.com..secret
-  pdnsutil create-zone example.com..trusted
+  pdnsutil zone create example.com..internal pdnsutil zone create example2.com..secret pdnsutil zone create example.com..trusted

-and then use `load-zone`, `edit-zone`, or `add-record` to add contents to these zones.
+and then use `zone load`, `zone edit`, or `rrset add` to add contents to these zones.

 With these settings in place, queries for the `example.com.` zone will be